openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 Performance benefits of the heterogeneous execution depend heavily on the communications granularity between devices.
 If transmitting/converting data from one part device to another takes more time than the execution, the heterogeneous approach makes little or no sense.
 Using Intel&reg; VTune&trade; helps to visualize the execution flow on a timeline (see <a href="#vtune-examples">Intel&reg; VTune&trade; Examples</a>).

-Similarly, if there are too much subgraphs, the synchronization and data transfers might eat the entire performance.
+Similarly, if there are too many subgraphs, the synchronization and data transfers might eat the entire performance.
 In some cases, you can define the (coarser) affinity manually to avoid sending data back and forth many times during one inference.

-The general affinity “rule of thumb” is to keep computationally-intensive kernels on the accelerator, and "glue" or helper  kernels on the CPU.
+The general affinity rule of thumb is to keep computationally-intensive kernels on the accelerator, and "glue" or helper kernels on the CPU.
 Notice that this includes the granularity considerations.
 For example, running some custom activation (that comes after every accelerator-equipped convolution) on the CPU might result in performance degradation due to too much data type and/or layout conversions, even though the activation itself can be extremely fast.
 In this case, it might make sense to consider implementing the kernel for the accelerator (see <a href="#optimizing-custom-kernels">Optimizing Custom Kernels</a>).
 The conversions typically manifest themselves as outstanding (comparing to CPU-only execution) 'Reorder' entries (see <a href="#performance-counters">Internal Inference Performance Counters</a>).

 For general details on the heterogeneous plugin, refer to the [corresponding section in the Inference Engine Developer Guide](../IE_DG/supported_plugins/HETERO.md).